 Which energiser would suit me best?

 This would depend on several factors.The length of the fence is the main consideration and how long it could potentially be in the future would help determine the size of the energiser.
-Factors to consider when choosing between a mains and a battery powered energiser would include How close your electric fence is to a power point and whether or not you wish to take the power out to the fence with insulated cable.
-Whether the fence is temporary or a permanent fence and how mobile it needs to be as a perimeter fence would be permanent but one used for strip grazing would have to be very mobile.
+Factors to consider when choosing between a mains and a battery powered energiser would include how close your electric fence is to a power point and whether or not you wish to take the power out to the fence with insulated cable.
+Another consideration would be whether the fence is temporary or a permanent fence and how mobile it needs to be; a perimeter fence would be permanent but one used for strip grazing would have to be very mobile.

 Can I use a car battery with my energiser?